second-state/lity/docs/eni-tutorial.rst

   0x000000000000000000000000000000000000000000000000000000000000002000000000000000000000000000000000000000000000000000000000000000054142434445000000000000000000000000000000000000000000000000000000

-Accroding to the ABI of Ethereum contracts, the output could be decode as string `EDCBA`.
+According to the ABI of Ethereum contracts, the output could be decode as string `EDCBA`.

 .. code:: bash